 The distribution signatures of the data for each of these organisms show that they are eligible for the same analytic treatment as for p. falciparum.
 (See Figure 10: Testing normality for all organisms.)

-The discriminant threshold values for each organism defines the distance from the target sequences, which are over conserved.
+The discriminant threshold values for each organism defines the distance from the target sequences, which are over-conserved.
 Scores below this threshold value are less conserved, and have a distribution corresponding to the evolutionary distance from the targets.
 This value is the distance from a “Center of Mass” like value of an organism from the “Center of Mass” of the targets.
 Computed values for each organism are stored in table tax_norm_threshold (See tax_norm_threshold.sql.) and contents (See Table 1: tax_norm_threshold values.)
 These values can be displayed as a dendrogram of the distances for each organism (See Figure 10: Testing normality for all organisms.)

 Trypanosoma Brucei